arras-energy/gridlabd-old/docs/Use cases/Integration capacity analysis.md

 - Voltage Fluctuation & Power Quality:  maximum load or generation which can be connected to a node without changing the voltage by more than 3%.
   - Simulate the DER turning on and turning off and compare the voltages before and after to determine change in voltage and % change.

 - Operational Flexibility: maximum load or generation which can be connected to a node without exceeding loading beyond an automated SCADA switching devices.
+  - Determine the load connected beyond the automated SCADA switching device, the ICA value considering operational flexibility is limited to the amount of load beyond the SCADA switching device.
-Both values must be evaluated:
+  Both operational flexibility values must be evaluated:
 	1. ICA values not accounting for Operational Flexibility-reverse flow up to substation low-side
 	2. ICA values accounting for Operational Flexibility-no reverse flow up to substation low-side
-  - Determine the load connected beyond the automated SCADA switching device, the ICA value considering operational flexibility is limited to the amount of load beyond the SCADA switching device.

 # Methodology
 - Define feeder network